TaKO8Ki/frum/README.md

 ## Installation

-### Homebrew
+### Homebrew (Linux/macOS)

-If you’re using Homebrew on macOS, install the [`frum`](https://formulae.brew.sh/formula/frum) formula.
+If you’re using Homebrew or Linuxbrew, install the [`frum`](https://formulae.brew.sh/formula/frum) formula.
 For more information, please see [Install Ruby with Frum](https://mac.install.guide/ruby/14.html) written by Daniel Kehoe.

 ```
 $ brew install frum